-Keen on efficiency in procedures and substance, Systems Planning℠ makes a paradigm breakthrough with originality and rigour: stakeholders get to visualise, think, and understand ’how things work’, how reality relates to them, and how to define the planning problem plain and simple.
+Keen on efficiency in activities and constructs, Systems Planning℠ makes a paradigm breakthrough with originality and rigour: stakeholders get to visualise, think, and understand ’how things work’, how reality relates to them, and how to define the planning problem plain and simple.
 Then, of course, comes problem-solving, plans, simulations, decision, as well as reviews and revisions — but, just like Ella’s mother advised, “t’ain’t what you do, it’s the way that you do it”.

 Systems Planning℠ invests in human competences, caring for both personal and community development through Classic Education℠ as much as Academic Activism℠.